steven-freed/freedactive/README.md

 to your web app by adding the script tag with the Redux library location\
 https://unpkg.com/redux@latest/dist/redux.min.js\

+Please see [./examples/state-redux/index.html](index.html) for examples using Redux.\
-Please see Redux documentation vanilla example for more information and examples\
+Or see Redux documentation vanilla example for more information\
 https://redux.js.org/introduction/examples/

 ```html